 Paul Hanouna is an Associate Professor of Finance at the Villanova School of Business.
-He has also held appointments as a Financial Economist at the Securities and Exchange Commission (2014-2015) and as a Resident Fellow at the Federal Deposit Insurance Corporation (2009-2011).
+He has held appointments as a Financial Economist at the Securities and Exchange Commission (2014-2015) and as a Resident Fellow at the Federal Deposit Insurance Corporation (2009-2011).
 He has also held visiting positions with Copenhagen Business School and the Indian School of Business and is a consultant to the International Monetary Fund.

-His primary research interests are in corporate finance, credit risks, credit derivatives and real estate.
+Dr. Hanouna specializes in corporate and international finance, as well as credit risk and real estate.
 His best-selling textbook, with Alan C. Shapiro, Multinational Financial Management (Wiley & Sons, 11th ed., 2019) is in use in most of the leading MBA programs around the world.
 His research has appeared in the Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Financial Services Research, Journal of Banking and Finance, Journal of Economic Dynamics and Control, Annals of Operations Research, and the Journal of Investment Management.
-His research has been presented in seminars and conferences at leading financial, regulatory and academic institutions and relayed in national media outlets such as the Philadelphia Inquirer, the Indianapolis Star, the Denver Post and Motley Fool.
+It has also been presented in seminars and conferences at leading financial, regulatory and academic institutions and relayed in national media outlets such as the Philadelphia Inquirer, the Indianapolis Star, the Denver Post and Motley Fool.
 Notably, his research on executive compensation and mutual funds has been mentioned in the US Senate.